-As a full-time relationship coach, marriage celebrant and married man for more than thirteen years, I have learned that getting married and staying happily married are two completely different challenges many people underestimate.
+As a relationship coach and blogger that has been married for more than thirteen years, I have learned that getting married and staying happily married are two completely different challenges many people underestimate.
 Right now, you might think you’re in love and want to get married, but the real question is, are you ready for marriage?

 Fox News recently reported on a Delaware County couple that has been married for 70 years.

 Back after the Second World War, the couple had been together for one year and four months when Dominic (husband) popped the question and Armajean (wife) said yes.

 When asked what’s the secret to a loving marriage is, they said:

 the secret to a good marriage is patience, understanding and a good sense of humour.

 That is great advice that I’d like to add to.